-Native Arts and Culture Program and students preparing for the Art Exposé
+Native Arts and Culture students preparing for the Art Exposé

-Career Potential This certificate will prepare you for further study in Portage College diploma programs through the development of a portfolio that will document your artistic and professional development.
-The certificate also provides you with the knowledge and skills to work in; Aboriginal communities, with Aboriginal populations, or a variety of other situations.
+This certificate will prepare you for further study in Portage College diploma programs through the development of a portfolio that will document your artistic and professional development.
+The certificate also provides you with the knowledge and skills to work in Indigenous communities, with Indigenous populations and a variety of other situations.

 Students are given the opportunity to visit art galleries, artists' studios, art & craft suppliers, museums and other sales venues.
 Students gain exposure to art markets and the opportunity to learn from practicing artists.
 Students will design and produce an Art Expose showcasing their own work.